scala/docs.scala-lang/sips/pending/_posts/2016-06-25-trailing-commas.md

 )
 {% endhighlight %}

+### Reduce diff noise

-Additionally, this means that there is a lot of noise in diffs, such as:
+Allowing trailing commas also reduces a lot of noise in diffs, such as:

 {% highlight diff %}
 @@ -4,7 +4,8 @@